-General long-term debt of the District consists of general obligation bonds and capital leases.
+General long-term debt of the District consists of bonds payable and capital leases.
 Obligations for compensated absences and early retirement incentives have not been presented.
 Debt service requirements for bonds are payable solely from fund balance and future revenues of the debt service fund.